 Jointly Funded Work Incentives Planning: Six Community Work Incentive Coordinators (CWICs) are available statewide to provide all Social Security beneficiaries with disabilities access to benefits counseling services.
-This initiative is a collaboration between SAMHS, OADS, and the Department of Labor’s Bureau of Rehabilitation Services DVR/DBVI.
+This initiative is a collaboration between DHHS-OBH, OADS, and the Department of Labor’s Bureau of Rehabilitation Services DVR/DBVI.

-Jointly Funded Employment Workforce Development System and Website: Maine has an Employment Workforce Development System that is jointly funded by DHHS (SAMHS and OADS) and DOL BRS DVR/DBVI.
+Jointly Funded Employment Workforce Development System and Website: Maine has an Employment Workforce Development System that is jointly funded by DHHS (DHHS-OBH and OADS) and DOL BRS DVR/DBVI.
 This provides infrastructure for coordinating employment specialist trainings, webinars and advance topical trainings as well as maintaining a database of certified employment specialists.

-DHHS (SAMHS and OADS) and DOL BRS DVR/DBVI also collaborate on the development and maintenance of a comprehensive website, www.employmentforme.com, providing information on best practices and resources for employment for people with disabilities.
+DHHS (DHHS-OBH and OADS) and DOL BRS DVR/DBVI also collaborate on the development and maintenance of a comprehensive website, www.employmentforme.com, providing information on best practices and resources for employment for people with disabilities.
 The website is broken into four target audience sections – job seekers, service providers, youth in transition and employers.
 Another collaboration that is ongoing is the training and certification infrastructure.

-DHHS (SAMHS and OADS) also made available Balancing Incentive Program funds to increase system capacity to support individuals with disabilities on the path to employment.
+DHHS (DHHS-OBH and OADS) also made available Balancing Incentive Program funds to increase system capacity to support individuals with disabilities on the path to employment.
 This initiative included training for Work and Benefits Navigators, the development of an advanced Work and Benefits Navigator training for Employment Specialists, the development of a Pathways to Employment infographic, and training in Individual Placement and Support and Supported Employment.

 I. COMPREHENSIVE SYSTEM OF PERSONNEL DEVELOPMENT; DATA SYSTEM ON PERSONNEL AND PERSONNEL DEVELOPMENT